 Bringing in the New Year is done a little differently in Scotland and the Scottish capital is well known for hosting some of the liveliest New Year’s Eve events in the world.
-Called Hogmanay by the Scots, the New Year is preceded by four days of festivities (a tradition dating back over 400 years), with crowds of 250,000 descending on Edinburgh for one of the biggest and wildest parties of the year.
-If you’re in Edinburgh this winter, be sure to pre-book your tickets for the main Hogmanay shows or plan your trip around the free events.
+Called Hogmanay by the Scots, New Year’s Eve events in Edinburgh are preceded by four days of festivities (a tradition dating back over 400 years), with crowds of 250,000 descending on Edinburgh for one of the biggest and wildest parties of the year.
+If you’re in Edinburgh in winter, be sure to pre-book your tickets for the main Hogmanay shows or plan your trip around the free events.
 Here’s a breakdown of the festivities to get you started.

 December 29th: The Torchlight procession

 Hogmanay kicks off in style, with thousands lighting up their flaming wax torches and taking to the streets for a torchlight procession.
 The evening’s entertainment starts out from Parliament Square at 6pm, winding its way through the city streets to Calton Hill, where it ends with the ceremonious burning of a Viking long-ship, a nod back to the festival’s pagan roots.

 December 30th: The ‘Night Afore’

 Get your party spirit in check, because tonight’s when the festivities really kick off, with an enormous open-air Ceilidh (a traditional Celtic party) with live music and entertainment performed from stages erected around the city, and the streets descending into celebratory mayhem.

 December 31st: New Year’s Eve